aruniot099/Biometric_Attendance/README.md

 # Attendance monitoring:

-5. Connect the circuit as per the codes/pin_connection.xlsx.
+5. Install PLatformio  on Terminal using  pip3 install platformio (if not installed)

-6. Install PLatformio  on Terminal using  pip3 install platformio
+6. Connect the circuit as per the codes/pin_connection.xlsx.

-7. Navigate to codes folder and edit src/main.cpp
+7. Navigate to codes/Biometric_Attendance_system folder and edit src/main.cpp

 8. Edit  WIFI crentials and google scripts as per the requirment.